rawify/BitSet.js/README.md

 Note: If the bitset is inverted so that all leading bits are 1, the iterator must be stopped by the user!

-## Coding Style

-As every library I publish, BitSet.js is also built to be as small as possible after compressing it with Google Closure Compiler in advanced mode.
-Thus the coding style orientates a little on maxing-out the compression rate.
-Please make sure you keep this style if you plan to extend the library.

 ## Building the library

 After cloning the Git repository run: